 Best Overall Baby Bottle

-The Lifefactory Glass Bottle is a great glass bottle with easy latching for baby and parents love it.
-The body is an eco-healthy borosilicate glass that is thermal and shock resistant with a silicone sleeve that offers some protection from drops and throwing.
+The Lifefactory Glass Bottle is a cool glass bottle with an easy latch nipple for the baby that parents love.
+The body of the container is an eco-healthy borosilicate glass that is thermal and shock resistant with a silicone sleeve that offers some protection from drops and throwing and makes the bottle more comfortable to hold.
 This bottle is easy to clean and assemble, made with only a few manageable parts.
 The Lifefactory features a nipple that doesn't collapse and didn't appear to contribute to the additional ingestion of air.
-Babies are able to hold this option without any trouble despite its heft, thanks to the grippy silicone sleeve.
+Babies can hold this option without any trouble despite its heft, thanks to the grippy silicone sleeve.
 In our tests, little ones had no difficulty latching onto the nipple even though it is on the narrow side and one of the least breast-like we tested.
 If all that isn't enough, this bottle can be converted to a water bottle for older babies with a sippy cup lid (sold separately), which increases its longevity and value.
-There is much to like and not much to dislike about this simple and cool looking bottle.
+There is much to like and not much to dislike about this useful and straightforward bottle.

 Best Value in Baby Bottles